ShaShaMan26/UBE/README.md

 > [Sha's Battle Pack 1]() for examples.
 Best of luck!

 ## Known Issues
- * The game **will** crash if even just one battle's data is incorrectly formatted or missing.
+ * The game **will** crash if even just one battle's data is missing or incorrectly formatted.
  * Lack of UX polish such as volume adjustment or window resizing.
+ * Sometimes the player's soul is visible at incorrect times.
  * Really weird audio bug where a battle will take ages to load if you select it right after you enter the battle select menu.
 This can be remedied by waiting just a few second before selecting a battle.
 I wish I could fix it, but it's an issue with the Java audio player (to my knowledge).

 ## Creator Corner

 Hey, this is Sha (the guy who made this thing)!
 Firstly, thank you for checking out *UBE*.
 I had a lot of fun making it and hope that you can find some fun in creating and playing levels.
 I've decided to include this little section in all my